UoM-ResPlat-DevOps/SpartanMechEng/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
-### Slide Respository
+### Slide Repository
 * A copy of these slides and sample code is available at: `https://github.com/UoM-ResPlat-DevOps/SpartanMechEng`
 * A copy of information about HPC at the University of Melbourne is available at `https://dashboard.hpc.unimelb.edu.au`.
-See also `man spartan` on the cluster and the `/usr/local/common/` directories for more help and code exammples.
+See also `man spartan` on the cluster and the `/usr/local/common/` directories for more help and code examples.
 * Help is available at: `hpc-support@unimelb.edu.au`.
 Other courses also conducted by Research Platforms.
 -- *Slide End* --